 What are the main changes?

 The changes amend the Marriage Act 1949 and reflect a move to modernise the registering of marriages in England and Wales, a process that has remained largely unchanged since Victorian times!

 To modernise the register and enable any future amendments to be made more easily, the process moved from hard-copy paper registers to an online system of registration.

 Details of both parents can now be included

 Whereas previously only the details of the fathers of those being married were included in the register, details of mothers can now also be included.

-Marriage certificates will be provided afterwards
+Marriage certificates are provided afterwards

-How will the new system work?
+How does the new system work?

 A marriage certificate can then be issued to the couple by the register office in the district where the marriage took place, or, after the marriage has been registered, it may also be issued on request from the General Register Office.